gcrockenberg/MelloGee/README.md

 <h2>Currently working on</h2>
 <ul>
-<li><a href="https://green-wave-08182290f.3.azurestaticapps.net">Unity</a> <-- Link to current version
+<li><a href="https://green-wave-08182290f.3.azurestaticapps.net">Link to current version</a>
-<li>For fun, I'm experimenting with integrating a web based gaming experience with "hooks" to AR and purchasing.
-Then I'll move on to ChatGPT integration.</li>
+<li>I'm experimenting with integrating a web based Unity gaming experience with "hooks" to augmented reality and purchasing.
+Then I'm planning on ChatGPT integration for context based guided navigation.</li>
 </ul>

 <h1>Deploying Me</h1>